tpl2go/LayerMCAO/README.md

     - Shift: the number of pixels the point IMAGE is shifted by on detector plane \[pixel\]
     - Tilt: the overage angle the WAVEFRONT is tilted by the phase screens \[radians\]
     - Gradient: the average gradient over a portion of the PHASE SCREEN   \[radians/meter\]

+6. ReconImg / RefImg
+    - ReconImg: Reconstructed test image.
+Given many dimg, we try to reconstruct the original image without distortion.
+    - RefImg: Reference image.
+The image used as reference when trying to measure shift.
+Not necessarily need to be a ReconImg